nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![Sequence diagram for the Remind Command](images/ReminderSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `ReminderCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 --------------------------------------------------------------------------------------------------------------------